 Mukerjee wants to make readers aware that “apart from the United Kingdom itself, India would become the largest contributor to the empire’s war, providing goods and services worth more than £2 billion.”
 (Included in this total were the cost of supporting British forces made up largely of Indian sepoys in Iraq as well as on the subcontinent itself, plus credits from the colonial treasury—loans that one day would have to be repaid—to the mother country’s strained exchequer.)
 On the matter of the famine, her wording may sound a little tricky.
 “One primary cause” is not the same as “the primary cause” but it comes close enough to provide scaffolding for her accusatory title.
 Probably it’s true that fewer Bengalis would have died had Churchill approved an emergency request from his own officials in India in July 1943 for shipments of 80,000 tons of wheat a month to Bengal for the rest of the year.
 Whether his failure to do so amounts to a “secret war” is another question.

-At first glance, Mukerjee’s book is a detailed …
+At first glance, Mukerjee’s book is a detailed working out of Amartya Sen’s proposition that a democratic …

 The Bengal Famine February 24, 2011